A Global History of Giving: from Begging to Basic Income HIST4262

 Available to all students fulfilling requirements for Honours entry into History, and by arrangement to visiting students or students of other honours programmes who qualify under the University's 25% regulation.

-Presentation (8 minutes) with handout or PowerPoint - 10%
+Seminar Presentation with handout or PowerPoint (8 minutes) with handout or PowerPoint - 10%

 Main Assessment In: April/May